SumaDodo/Reading_list/Books.md

-**This is the comprehensive list of books that I read and I intend to read.
+**This is the comprehensive list of books that I have read and I intend to read.
 It's a never ending journey and to be lost amongst these is like finding yourself**

 Books give a soul to the universe,